 Minute current travel through the water and switch ON the bases of the respective transistor causing the LED to switch ON sequentially via the collectors of the transistors.

 A new hobbyist's one of the important circuit requirement could be a genuine voltage regulator circuit.
-Although, voltage regulators with stabilized output can be quite complex build, the following single transistor version can provide a highly stabilized with minimum part count.
+Although, voltage regulators with stabilized output can be quite complex to build, the single transistor version shown above can provide a highly stabilized with minimum part count.

 The output voltage directly depend on the zener diode value minus the forward drop of the transistor.
 The formula is simple: